About the program

 Work alongside top faculty Heading link

-Students in the program will work with faculty who are national and international leaders in their areas of expertise.
+Students in the program will work with faculty who are national and international leaders in their field.
 Department faculty have leadership positions in academic and professional associations, are editors of major medical and pharmacy journals, and serve on boards of pharmacy and healthcare-related companies and foundations.
 In addition, the department has adjunct and affiliate faculty members from government, industry, and pharmacy practice who provide expertise and mentorship.

 Successful Alumni Heading link